itaylor/rewire-proxy/README.md

   }
 }
 ```
 Now I can call the same API: `__RewireAPI__.__Rewire__('readFileSync', () => 'hello')` on this module and get the same result.
 The main difference is that `babel-plugin-rewire-proxy` *will not ever* change the code within your functions/classes.
 Instead it changes names of variables that are in the top level scope of your functions.
-This is less invasive and therefore inherently less prone to weird bugs.
+This is less invasive and therefore inherently less prone to weird bugs and interactions with other plugins/language features.
 ## Other differences with `babel-plugin-rewire`
 * Relies on a runtime API that is imported instead of compiling the entirety of the rewire implementation in to each function.
 This results in needing to install two packages, but the amount of additional code added to each file is minimal.
 * Exports don't change equality when rewired.